 The colon is part of the digestive system, also called the gastrointestinal (GI) tract.

 - The colon is the first six feet of the large intestine, also called the large bowel

 - The rectum is the last six inches of the large intestine, which ends in the anus

 Colorectal cancers grow slowly.
 They usually start as polyps, which are overgrowths of tissue in the lining of the colon.
 Colon cancer may start within a polyp, but not all polyps contain cancer.

-The survival rate for colon cancers has been increasing for the past 15 years.
+Colon cancer survival rates have increased over the past 15 years.
 Because of screening, polyps often are found and removed before they become cancer.
 Also, treatments have become more advanced and less invasive.

 More than 95% of colorectal cancers are adenocarcinomas.
 Approximately 90% of colorectal adenocarcinomas began as adenomas, which are a type of polyp that may become cancer.